Old Catholic Theology in its Ecumenical Context

 4 contact hours/day, 2 in the morning, 2 in the afternoon; about 40 hours or preparatory self-study will be required.

-Scholarships might be available for interested Anglican students, please contact the course director.
+Scholarships might be available for qualifying Anglican students, please contact the course director.